distributeaid/distributeaid.org/content/pages/home.md

     affects everybody, our response grew as the virus spread.
 We now also collaborate with multiple grassroots networks in the US to support their response.
   image: "/uploads/how-we-help-covid.jpg"
-  image_alt: People in a room using sewing machines to create masks.
+  imageAlt: People in a room using sewing machines to create masks.
 - title: In-kind Donations
   location: Global
   description: Distribute Aid runs a successful in-kind donation programme where we